Turn Processing Explained

 ISP Isolation is processed right before every other actions.

 7.Process Every Other Skill

-For example, if a Field Agent and an Operation Leader target the same player with Arrest and Strike Deal , the outcome will be the same (with the target joining AGENT) with a slightly different message depending if the game has first processed the field agent operation (the arrest, which gets undoed by Agent Leader, resulting in a message that confirms a valid arrest, and then of an undo) or if the game has first processed the conversion (giving an arrest failed message to the field agent).
+For example, if a Field Agent and an Agent Leader target the same player with Arrest and Strike Deal , the outcome will be the same (with the target joining AGENT) with a slightly different message depending if the game has first processed the field agent operation (the arrest, which gets undoed by Agent Leader, resulting in a message that confirms a valid arrest, and then of an undo) or if the game has first processed the conversion (giving an arrest failed message to the field agent).
 Cooperation and information sharing is vital to avoid confusion.

 Keep in mind that support skills, such as Probe Node which lower the hacking difficulty, have a permanent effect.
 So in a worst-case scenario, all hack actions are processed without the Probe Node debuff, however, all subsequent hack actions will benefit from that, even if done in different turns.

 Why this choice of having a pseudo-random order?

 Creating a too-predictable scenario leads to boring meta-gaming (for example, if the players with the highest hacking % were processed first, a meta-gaming on finding the class based only on that information would appear) that advantages too much only the people who know the inner working of the game.

 Untrusted is designed to mimic as close as possible (while still being fun 🙂 it’s not a simulator so we can take some liberties) what happens in real life hacking scenarios: chaos.
 You are never guaranteed to succeed and you never know when your crew mate is going to have a breakthrough – Untrusted puts the accent in the social deduction rather than in exploiting the implemented algorithm of the game – knowing these rules can help you understand better what happened, but won’t lead you to a direct advantage in figuring out roles just based on the order of the events.